kylehuang041/Resume/resume.md

 <hr style="background: #0d6288">

 <strong><i>Projects</i></strong>
-: * <b>Family Business</b>: Designed and developed a static website for a family business using HTML and CSS.
+: * <b>Family Business</b>: Designed and developed a static website for a family business using HTML, CSS, and JS.
 The website offers responsive design using media and flex.

 : * <b>Weather API</b>: Created a weather app using API.
 I used HTML/CSS and JavaScript to fetch API and make changes to the content.
 It displays the location, temperature, condition, and date.

 : * <b>Restaurant Order Program</b>: Made using Java OOP.
 It's like ordering a food from a restaurant and after the food order, it would give a receipt and give an option to download it into a txt file.

 : * <b>Portfolio</b>: my portfolio shows my projects, intro about me, contact form, and image gallery of my photos that I've taken.
 I used HTML/CSS and Javascript.
-Used pseudo animations, binary search, HTML DOM manipulation, local storage, etc.
+Used pseudo animations, binary search, quick sort, HTML DOM manipulation, local storage, etc.

 : * <b>UWB Hackathon 2021</b>: we made an alternative of the course catalog of UW.
 I worked on the HTML/CSS and imported the JSON file.
 Kyle Huynh worked on the javascript for the table.
 We actually made two versions, one using Figma by Bailey.
 Group members: Kyle Huang, Bailey Marie, Kyle Huynh, Kyle Fukuda, and Gwen Furiato.